What is a ghost tour?

 Are souvenirs available?

 Yes!
-We carry a number of items in our shop such as autographed books, t-shirts and ghost hunting equipment as well as oddities such as dinosaur teeth and ancient Roman coins.
-We also offer AtmosFX’s ghost hologram DVDs, which regularly frighten passersby when we project it in our front window!
+We carry a number of items in our shop such as autographed books, t-shirts, and a number of steampunk items such as jewelry, goggles and top hats.
+We also offer AtmosFX’s ghost hologram DVDs, which regularly frightened passersby when we project it in the front window of our old shop!
 We suggest you purchase these items at the beginning of your tour, as not all of our guides return to the shop after the tour.